Ethiopia's economic reform drive splutters for foreign investors

 Sector insiders say those moves dampened demand for what had initially been highly sought-after licences.
 Ethiopia received two bids for the two licences on offer and awarded only one.

-The winning consortium composed of Kenya's Safaricom (SCOM.NR), Japan's Sumitomo (8053.T) and Britain's Vodafone (VOD.L) paid $850 million.
-A bid from South Africa's MTN (MTNJ.J) was rejected as too low.
+The winning consortium composed of Kenya’s Safaricom, Japan’s Sumitomo and Britain’s Vodafone paid $850 million.
+A bid from South Africa’s MTN was rejected as too low.

 Announcing the award of the licence, Abiy welcomed the more than $8 billion total investment, saying on Twitter: “... this will be the single largest FDI into Ethiopia to date.
 Our desire to take Ethiopia fully digital is on track.”